tiefling-cat/ru-syntax/README.md

 # ru-syntax
-Here is the repository for ru-syntax command line tool.
+Here is the repository for ru-syntax command line tool, which allows for, ahem, syntactical parsing of Russian texts.
+You can visit our <a href="http://web-corpora.net/wsgi3/ru-syntax/" target="_blank">web-page</a> to parse some text online and find out more about the pipeline.

 ## Requirements
 * <a href="https://www.python.org/downloads/" target="_blank">Python v.3.4+</a>